digital-asset/daml/docs/source/daml/reference/templates.rst

   ``NameOfTemplate requires authorizers Party1,Party2,Party, but only Party1 were given.``
 - When a signatory consents to the contract creation, this means they also authorize the consequences of :ref:`choices <daml-ref-choices>` that can be exercised on this contract.
 - The contract instance is visible to all signatories (as well as the other stakeholders of the contract).
 That is, the compiler automatically adds signatories as observers.
-- Each template **must** have least one signatory.
+- Each template **must** have at least one signatory.
 A signatory declaration consists of the `signatory` keyword followed by a comma-separated list of one or more expressions, each expression denoting a ``Party`` or collection thereof.

 .. _daml-ref-observers: